isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-level-yard/index.md

 This method is for more serious issues like negative grading towards your house, large uneven areas, or significant drainage problems that require moving a substantial amount of soil.

 1. **Assess the Grade: ** * Determine where water is pooling and where it needs to go.
-The general rule is to slope water away from your home's foundation at a minimum of 1
-- 2% grade (a drop of 1
-- 2 feet over 100 feet of distance) for at least the first 10 feet. * Use stakes, string lines, and a line level or laser level to accurately map out the existing high and low points and plan your desired slope.
+The general rule is to slope water away from your home's foundation at a minimum of 1-2% grade (a drop of 1-2 feet over 100 feet of distance) for at least the first 10 feet. * Use stakes, string lines, and a line level or laser level to accurately map out the existing high and low points and plan your desired slope.
 2.

 **Remove Existing Turf (if necessary): ** If you're drastically changing the grade, you may need to remove the existing sod using a sod cutter or shovel.
-3. **Move Soil: ** * For major cuts and fills, you'll likely need to rent a skid steer loader or compact tractor. * Remove soil from high spots and fill in low spots. * When filling, add soil in layers (4
-- 6 inches at a time) and compact each layer lightly with a tamper or plate compactor.
+3. **Move Soil: ** * For major cuts and fills, you'll likely need to rent a skid steer loader or compact tractor. * Remove soil from high spots and fill in low spots. * When filling, add soil in layers (4-6 inches at a time) and compact each layer lightly with a tamper or plate compactor.

 This prevents future settling.

 * Ensure the new grade directs water away from structures and towards designated drainage areas (e. g. , street, swale, rain garden).
-4. **Refine the Surface: ** Once the bulk earth moving is done, use a landscape rake to fine
-- tune the surface, removing any remaining small bumps or ruts.
+4. **Refine the Surface: ** Once the bulk earth moving is done, use a landscape rake to fine-tune the surface, removing any remaining small bumps or ruts.
 Aim for a smooth, consistent slope.
 5.

-**Install New Turf or Ground Cover: ** * Once the desired grade is achieved, spread 4
-- 6 inches of good quality topsoil over the newly graded area.
+**Install New Turf or Ground Cover: ** * Once the desired grade is achieved, spread 4-6 inches of good quality topsoil over the newly graded area.

 * You can then lay new sod, hydroseed, or spread grass seed.
-Ensure good seed
-- to
-- soil contact and water diligently. * If using new topsoil, it is advisable to compact lightly before seeding or sodding to prevent future settling.
+Ensure good seed-to-soil contact and water diligently. * If using new topsoil, it is advisable to compact lightly before seeding or sodding to prevent future settling.

 Regrading is a substantial project.
 For complex grading or significant water issues, consulting with a professional landscape designer or drainage expert is highly recommended to ensure proper water flow and avoid future problems.